Across the Cook Strait

 ferry-big-rigs.jpg

-Once we parked and left the Behemoth with its fellow vehicles, we climbed up to level four where there was plenty of seating.
-Despite the expense of the ticket, nothing is included on the ferry.
 There's a cart that comes around with pastries ($3.00 each), a restaurant, bar (with booze and coffee), a gift shop, and they show a movie (that costs extra, too).
-There's even a small games room but many of the games were not working, much to the kids' disappointment (but this helped the overall health of my wallet).
+There's even a small games room but many of the games were not working, much to the kids' disappointment (but this helped the overall health of our budget).

 Just another mode of transportation for the globetrotting family.